loading

 Along the way, Hardwell maintained a deep-rooted connection to the club scene.
 From headline shows at Ministry of Sound in the UK to Green Valley in Brazil, Hardwell's also held residencies at Hakkasan Las Vegas, Ushuaia Ibiza and Macau-based Club Cubic, making him the first DJ from the west to have a residency there.

-With an established and solid online presence, Hardwell is one of the most ‘clicked on' artists in the electronic scene, with over 8.5 million Facebook followers, 7 million X followers, 5 million Instagram followers and more than 1.2 billion hits on his YouTube channel.
+With an established and solid online presence, Hardwell is one of the most ‘clicked on' artists in the electronic scene, with over 8.5 million Facebook followers, 7 million X followers, 5 million Instagram followers, 7 million monthly Spotify listeners + 3.5 million Followers, and more than 1.2 billion hits on his YouTube channel.
 In addition, Hardwell has long been a pioneer in the live streaming landscape in a career littered with record-breaking streams at some of the world's biggest events.
 His 2012 Tomorrowland set famously crashed the festival's live stream server and currently sits at 25 million views on YouTube.
-His 2013 stream for Ultra Music Festival clocks in at over 34 million views on YouTube.
+His 2013 stream for Ultra Music Festival clocks in at over 35 million views on YouTube.
 His 2018 performance at Ultra would achieve a staggering 1.6 million views in less than two weeks and prove a standout moment for his fans.

 From winning prestigious awards such as an MTV European Music Award and multiple International Dance Music Awards, the seasoned international star has become one of dance music's most decorated artists with a cabinet of awards ranging from 2 x World #1 DJ titles to being awarded a 'Best Electro House DJ' at the DJ Awards in Ibiza, 'Best Global DJ' at the IDMA awards and 'Best DJ' at the Nova Era Awards.